How To Start DJing

 The Learning Process

 Some self-promotion, well not entirely true.
 If you were blindfolded in a dark room and asked to find the door, it would not only take you a really long time to find it, maybe you won’t even find it, you just quit, get restless, panic and start attacking the walls.
 What if in this scenario, you had a guiding voice, what if that voice had a light too?
 What if you were able to consume years of professional DJ experience in a “structured” course environment?
 How fast would you learn? pretty fast.
 Now imagine 15+ years of DJing experience, industry standard equipment to practice on, with the mentorship, guidance, and care of a professional… wouldn’t that be a faster, more accurate, more efficient way of learning and getting from point A to point B?
 Most likely the answer is YES.
 It’s always beneficial learning from an expert, with a small group of like-minded people.
-If you want to learn how to DJ, then check out what we put together at GRANULAR.
+Now that you have an idea on how to start Djing, then check out what we put together at GRANULAR.
 Whether you choose us or not, you can’t deny that attending a DJ course will save you time and money in the long run.
 We spend countless hours putting our DJ course together, consulted experts, other educators and of course put in a lot of our expertise in it.
 All that preparation lead us to develop the ultimate DJ course blueprint.
 Click below and register your interest.